 The Company was eligible for federal and California research and development credits for its research and development activities performed within the United States and California, respectively.
-The credits are generally available to offset federal and California income tax liabilities.
-Starting in the fourth quarter of 2019, the Company was no longer eligible for federal and California research development credits as it generated revenue during the year.
+The Company was eligible to apply up to \$250,000 of the federal R&D credits to offset the Federal Insurance Contribution Act ("FICA") portion of its payroll taxes each year prior to fiscal year 2019.
+Starting in the fourth quarter of 2019, the Company was no longer eligible to apply its federal R&D credits to offset its FICA taxes as it generated revenue in excess of \$5 million of gross receipts during that year.
 The Company, however, is still eligible for future federal research and development credits for its research and development activities performed within the United States and California.